 It is important to understand that Messiah the Savior indeed raised Himself from the dead.
 Very few of Yahweh’s Saint’s were given the power to raise others from the dead, and none could raise themselves from the dead.
 This was a miracle that only Yahweh could perform.

-John 10:18 No man taketh it from me, but I lay it down of myself.
-I have power to lay it down, and I have power to take it again.
-This commandment have I received of my Father
+John 10:18 No man taketh it from me, but I lay it down of myself, I have power to lay it down, and I have power to take it again…

 Yahweh is a Spirit and Messiah the Savior is the image thereof (John 4:24, Col 1:15).